 Unfortunately, those days are gone.
 Now, every creative decision is made by "the consumer"-- i.e., research.

 This would be fine if there was a reliable research methodology to determine advertising effectiveness.
 But there isn't.
-I've been involved in about a million creative decisions made by "the consumer" and you might as well have had my cat make the decision.
+I've been involved in about a million creative decisions made by "the consumer" and the decision might as well have been made by my cat.

-As a former science teacher, I have a healthy regard for the difference between facts and bullshit.
-Consumer research has its value for certain kinds of marketing and strategic issues.
-When it comes to creative decisions, however, the consumer knows nothing.
+Consumer research certainly has its value for certain kinds of marketing and strategic questions.
+But when it comes to creative matters, the research is unreliable and the consumer knows nothing.